bloom-housing/bloom/docs/Styling2ndGen.md

 --bloom-font-size-2xl: 1.5rem;
 ```

-Unlike Sass variables, Tailwind themes, or other methods of defining design tokens, CSS variables are resolved _at runtime_.
+Unlike Sass variables, Tailwind theme configs, or other methods of defining design tokens, CSS variables are resolved _at runtime_.
 In other words, they are evaluated and applied to the styling of the webpage by the browser itself.
 To use a CSS variable, use the `var` function within a property value:

 ```css
 .my-selector {